Learn The Definition And How To Find The Square Roots Of Numbers With Formulas And Examples

 Square Root Formula

-What is the Square root of a Negative number?
+How is the square root of a number calculated?